zengjixiang/jina/docs/concepts/serving/gateway/customization.md

 ## Implementing the custom Gateway

 Just like for Executors, you can implement a custom Gateway by inheriting from a base `Gateway` class.
-Jina will instantiate your implemented class, inject runtime arguments and user-defined arguments into it, run it, orchestrate it, and send it health-checks.
+Jina-serve will instantiate your implemented class, inject runtime arguments and user-defined arguments into it, run it, orchestrate it, and send it health-checks.

 There are two Gateway base classes for implementing a custom Gateway: